-- It enables schools to effectively plan their use of the Primary PE and sport premium - It helps schools to meet the requirements (as set out in guidance) to publish information on their Primary PE and sport premium - It will be an effective document to support Ofsted inspections enabling schools to evidence progress in Physical Education (PE) and evidence swimming attainment, which forms part of the PE National Curriculum.
+It enables schools to effectively plan their use of the Primary PE and sport premium

+It helps schools to meet the requirements (as set out in guidance) to publish information on their Primary PE and sport premium schools must use the funding to make additional and sustainable improvements to the quality of the PE, School Sport and Physical Activity (PESSPA)

+It will be an effective document to support Ofsted inspections enabling schools to evidence progress in Physical Education (PE) and evidence swimming attainment, which forms part of the PE National Curriculum.
 We would recommend schools consider the Intent, Implementation and Impact of any spend, as examined within the Education Inspection Framework.